bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 the process and/or our development tools to make them more mistake-proof before we point our fingers at individual people for the mistakes they make.
 Simply asking people to remember more or giving them a big list of things they have to do is not enough.
-Lastly, the "Try this" section of last chapter "Journey" gives a great condensed summary of the whole book.
+Lastly, the "Try this" section of the last chapter "Journey" gives a great condensed summary of the whole book.
 If you read nothing else, read this last "Try this" section and go back in the book to look for further details and explanations.

 *Disclaimer:* At the foundation for "Lean" software development is an analogy to the Toyota Production System (TPS) for manufacturing.
 As with any such